 Learning and career planning go together

-Year 7 - start high school
+Year 7 - start secondary school (Key Stage 3)

 Year 8/9 - choose courses and subjects for Key Stage 4

 By the end of Year 8 or 9, you might have to decide which subjects you are going to study up to Year 11, this is known as ‘choosing your options’.
 It is important because if you want to go into a particular job in the future, you might need to choose certain subjects for your options.

 When choosing your options, it’s good to think about subjects you enjoy, are good at and any that you need for future career plans.

 Year 9/10 - Key Stage 4

 Key Stage 4 is the final part of secondary school.
 This is when the work you do at school really counts towards your GCSE grades.
 If you haven't already chosen your options (deciding which subjects you are going to study up to Year 11) then you will be doing so before the end of Year 9.
 If you have already chosen your options, you will now be studying the subjects you picked, which may include some new subjects.
 Hopefully, you are enjoying them and thinking about where they may lead you in the future.